Vinegar: The Miracle Cleaning Ingredient for Household Surfaces!

 Plastic Container Stains

 Stains on plastic containers can be removed by soaking them in vinegar for a few hours.
 Afterwards, wash the containers as you normally would using dish soap, and rinse with water.
+These methods are a great way to clean your kitchen whilst being envinronmentally conscious.

 Cleaning Your Bathroom With Vinegar